 Google (GOOG) dropped slightly after announcing that it would offer a Google+ social sign-in for non-Google websites, similar to the Facebook Connect offering that has been in place since 2008.
-The company closed with a 0.1 percent decrease at $790.13 while it also battled Spain in Europe's highest court in a debate on data protection.
+The Mountain View search giant closed with a 0.1 percent decrease at $790.13 while it also battled Spain in Europe's highest court in a debate on data protection.
 Facebook gained 0.4 percent to close at $27.39 as its mobile photo-sharing app Instagram announced it had reached the member milestone of 100 million monthly active users.

 Yahoo (YHOO) didn't seem to be harmed from a firestorm of criticism from CEO Marissa Mayer's decision to suspend the ability of employees to work from home, gaining slightly to $20.76.
-Sunnyvale's Juniper Networks was not as fortunate, sliding 1.3 percent as Reuters reported that it had failed to sell of part of its business in a restructuring effort, and was starting again with acquisitions in mind.
+Sunnyvale's Juniper Networks was not as fortunate, sliding 1.3 percent as Reuters reported that it had failed to sell off part of its business in a restructuring effort, and was starting again with acquisitions in mind.

 Wall Street gains overall as economic reports show strength